FRC-1721/marketing-material/docs/uniforms/roles.rst

    :width: 125
    :alt: Quartermaster's livery

-   The Quartermaster is responsible for the organization, categorization, and tidyness of the Team's resources.
+   The Quartermaster is responsible for the organization, categorization, and tidiness of the Team's resources.
 They are often a student on the team with exceptional organization abilities.
 This role is not always staffed.